-30. (a) One-half of any funds appropriated in Schedule (19) are available for the following purposes:

-(1) Scheduled maintenance and special re- pairs of facilities.
+- (19) 20.40.026-Physical Plant and Instructional Support.................30,000,000 - 30. (a) One-half of any funds appropriated in Schedule (19) are available for the following purposes: - (1) Scheduled maintenance and special re-pairs of facilities.
 The Chancellor of the California Community Colleges shall allocate funds to districts on the basis of actual reported full-time equivalent students (FTES), and may establish a minimum allocation per district.
 As a condition for receiving and expending these funds for maintenance or special repairs, a district shall certify that it will increase its operations and maintenance spending from the 1995-96 fiscal year by the amount it allocates from this appropriation for maintenance and special repairs, plus an equal amount to be provided from district discretionary funds.
 The chancellor may waive all or a portion of the matching requirement based upon a review of a district's financial condition.
-The question of whether a district.
-For every \$1 a district expends from any funds provided in this appropriation for scheduled maintenance and special repairs, the recipient district shall provide \$1 in matching funds.

-(2) Hazardous substances abatement, cleanup, and repairs.

-(3) Architectural barrier removal projects that meet the requirements of the federal Americans with Disabilities Act of 1990 (42 U.S.C.
+The question of whether a district has complied with its resolution shall be reviewed under the annual audit of that district.
+For every \$1 a district expends from any funds provided in this appropriation for scheduled maintenance and special repairs, the recipient district shall provide \$1 in matching funds. - (2) Hazardous substances abatement, cleanup, and repairs. - (3) Architectural barrier removal projects that meet the requirements of the federal Americans with Disabilities Act of 1990 (42 U.S.C.
 Sec.
 12101 et seq.) and seismic retrofit projects limited to \$400,000.
-Districts that receive funds for architectural barrier removal projects shall provide a \$1 match for very \$1 provided by the state.

-(b) One-half of any funds appropriated in Schedule (19) are available for replacement of instructional equipment and library materials.
+Districts that receive funds for architectural barrier removal projects shall provide a \$1 match for very \$1 provided by the state. - (b) One-half of any funds appropriated in Schedule (19) are available for replacement of instructional equipment and library materials.
 For every \$3 a district expends from any moneys provided in this appropriation for replacement of instructional equipment or library materials, the recipient district shall provide \$1 in matching funds.
 The chancellor may waive all or a portion of the matching requirement based upon a review of a district's financial condition.
 The funds provided for instructional equipment and library materials shall not be used for personal services costs or operating expenses.
 The chancellor shall allocate funds to districts on the basis of actual reported FTES and may establish a minimum allocation per district.
-The question of whether a district has complied with its resolution shall be re-viewed under the annual audit of that district.

-(c) Any funds appropriated in Schedule (19) shall be available for expenditure until June 30, 2015.
+The question of whether a district has complied with its resolution shall be re-viewed under the annual audit of that district. - (c) Any funds appropriated in Schedule (19) shall be available for expenditure until June 30, 2015.

-2014-15 Budget Act (SB852)
+2014-15 Budget Act (SB 852, Chapter 25)